 I have expertise in construction disputes and mining disputes, including:

-In B.C., many disputes that involve amounts less than $25,000 will be dealt with in the Small Claims Court.
+In B.C., many disputes that involve amounts over $5,000 and less than $35,000 will be dealt with in the Small Claims Court.
 The Small Claims Court is designed to be user-friendly so that people can bring and defend claims without the assistance of a lawyer.
-However, there may be times where the dispute is complex, even if the amount involved is less than $25,000.
+However, there may be times where the dispute is complex, even if the amount involved is less than $35,000.
 In those situations, consulting with a lawyer may be useful, so that you have a plan for how to put your case together so that it has a greater chance of success.

 As part of my focus on small and medium sized businesses, I will represent my clients in Small Claims Court in some situations.